mjspriggs/overview/ibm-cloud-platform.md

 You can also find a number of software products, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs){: external}, [starter kits](/docs/apps?topic=apps-starter-kits), Terraform-based templates, Helm charts, and Operators.
 The preconfigured software solutions help you build faster.
 And, with a simplified installation process, you can get started quickly.
 You manage the deployment and configuration of the software on your own compute resources.

-And, if you're looking for help in your journey to cloud, check out our consulting services.
+And, if you're looking for help in your journey to cloud, check out our professional services.
 Browse your options for scheduling a consultation with technical experts depending on your needs, such as cloud migration, creating business solutions with {{site.data.keyword.IBM_notm}} Garage, or developing a container security solution that works for you.

 The catalog supports command-line interfaces (CLIs) and a RESTful API for you to use to retrieve information about existing products.
 {: tip}